IljaRukin/RayTracing/README.md

-# raytracing
+# raytracing written in C++
-raytracing of triangles with phong illumination using triangle .obj-objects written in C++
+raytracing of triangles with phong illumination using triangle .obj-objects and the result output as ppm image